Jaish-e-Mohammed

-Since its inception in 2000, the group has carried out several attacks in the state of Jammu and Kashmir.
-It portrays Kashmir as a "gateway" to the entire India, whose Muslims are also deemed to be in need of liberation.
-It has carried out several attacks primarily in the Indian administered Jammu and Kashmir.
-It also maintained close relations with the Taliban and Al-Qaeda in Afghanistan and continues to be allied with these groups.
+Since its inception in 2000, the group has carried out several terrorist attacks on civilian, economic, and military targets in India.
+It portrays Kashmir as a "gateway" to the entire India, whose Muslims it deems to be in need of liberation.
+It maintains close relations and alliances with the Taliban, Al-Qaeda, Lashkar-e-Taiba, Hizbul Mujahideen, Harkat-ul-Mujahideen, Ansar Ghazwat-ul-Hind, Indian Mujahideen.

-JeM was apparently created with the support of Pakistan's Inter-Services Intelligence (ISI), which uses it to fight in Kashmir and other places, and continues to provide it backing.
-The JeM has been banned in Pakistan since 2002, but resurfaced under other names.
-Its apparent variants openly continue to operate several facilities in the country.
+JeM was allegedly created with the support of Pakistan's Inter-Services Intelligence (ISI), which is using it to carry out terrorist attacks in Kashmir and rest of India.
+Due to sustained international pressure against Pakistan sponsored terrorism, JeM was banned in Pakistan in 2002 as a formality.
+However, the organization was never seriously disrupted or dismantled.
+Its arrested leaders were subsequently released without any charges and permitted to re-form under new names.
+Its variants openly continue operations under different names or charities in several facilities in Pakistan.

 According to B. Raman, Jaish-e-Mohammed is viewed as the "deadliest" and "the principal Islamic terrorist organisation in Jammu and Kashmir".
-The group was responsible for several terror attacks: the 2001 attack on Jammu and Kashmir legislative assembly, the 2001 Indian Parliament attack, the 2016 Pathankot airbase attack, the 2016 attack on the Indian Mission in Mazar-i-Sharif, the 2016 Uri attack, and the 2019 Pulwama attack, each of which has had strategic consequences for India–Pakistan relations.
+The group was responsible for several attacks: the 2001 attack on Jammu and Kashmir legislative assembly, the 2001 Indian Parliament attack, the 2016 Pathankot airbase attack, the 2016 attack on the Indian Mission in Mazar-i-Sharif, the 2016 Uri attack, and the 2019 Pulwama attack, each of which has had strategic consequences for India–Pakistan relations.
 The group has been designated as a terrorist organisation by Pakistan, Russia, Australia, Canada, India, New Zealand, the United Arab Emirates, the European Union, the United Kingdom, the United States, and the United Nations.

-In 2016, Jaish was suspected of being responsible for an attack on the Pathankot airbase in India.
-The Indian government, and some other sources, accused Pakistan of assisting Jaish in conducting the attack.
-Pakistan denied assisting Jaish, and arrested several members of Jaish in connection with the attack, who were then released by the security establishment according to a report in Dawn.
-Pakistan called the report an "amalgamation of fiction and fabrication".

-In February 2019, the group took responsibility for a suicide bombing attack on a security convoy in the Pulwama district that killed 40 security personnel, named as one of the largest attacks in recent years.